darter2/Intro-web-/README.md

 #  Wood working website
 <h3>Scopes and Goals</h3>
-<p>I want to make a test website in order to better understand how to use and build websites.
+<p>I want to make a website for a wood working company that informs the user about the company, allows purchases, and creates opportunities to make appointments.

 Problem/need definition
 -There isnt a website that allows a person to know more about this company.